mikebrucker/inliner-diner/README.md

 `serve -s build`

 If you do not have admin access to install `serve` globally you can serve the build folder to [http://localhost:8000](http://localhost:8000) on mac with python.
 cd into to the `build` folder then run `python -m SimpleHTTPServer`.
 This does not allow for any route besides `/` due to the app being a SPA.
-Copy the provided `http-server.py` file into the build folder and cd into `build` then run `python http-server.py`.
+Copy the provided `http-server.py` file into the build folder, cd into `build`, then run `python http-server.py`.

 <img src="https://i.imgur.com/xLeK8mH.jpg" alt="Seinfeld diner scene" width="400px" />